selifeski/mouse-thyroid-invitro/README.md

 Analysis code provided for mouse in vitro thyroid scRNA-seq dataset [Romitti, Eski et al., 2021](https://www.biorxiv.org/content/10.1101/2021.01.18.427103v1)

+The data can also be accessed at [Shiny App](https://sumeet.shinyapps.io/mouse-thyroid-invitro/)

 Analysis folder contains codes for the analysis performed both in Seurat and Scanpy.

 Files folder contains: